-- 1. The payment stated on the credit report; - 2.
-Five percent of the balance of the account; or - 3.
-A lesser amount documented from the creditor.
+- The payment stated on the credit report; If no payment listed, use - Five percent of the balance of the account; or - A lesser amount documented from the creditor.

 GARNISHMENTS

 A garnishment is a legal process that instructs a third party to deduct payments directly from a debtor's wage or bank account for defaulted payments.
 A garnishment may be deducted by the debtor's employer and disclosed on earnings statements.